-It is crucial that you review the sections of the MSW Field Education Manual that detail the policies related to eligibility for placements.
+It is crucial that you review the sections of the BSW Field Education Manual that detail the policies related to eligibility for placements.
 Most students find it is more workable (and almost all sites strongly prefer or require) to set aside two or three days with longer timeframes instead of trying to work only a few hours over several days.
 Please list your availability (start and ending times i.e. 8am - 4pm.
-Also, please keep in mind that your Social Work classes will be held on Monday and Thursday evenings.
+Also, please keep in mind that your Social Work classes during your senior year will be held on Tuesdays and Thursdays.